 Stephen Foster was an American composer famous for his minstrel music and ballads.
 He wrote over two hundred songs many of which are still popular today.

 Though they were accepted at the time, some of the words in his minstrel music are now considered racist.

 Life and Career

-Foster was not formally taught music – teaching himself the clarinet, guitar, clarinet and flute.
-He displayed a natural talent for writing songs even as a young boy.
+Foster was born on 4th July 1826 to parents of British descent.
+He was not formally taught music – teaching himself the clarinet, guitar, clarinet, and flute.
+Even as a young boy he displayed a natural talent for writing songs.

 In 1848 he wrote his first successful songs including “Oh Susanna“, which became the anthem of the California Gold Rush.
 He sold this song for $100 along with “Old Uncle Ned” – the publisher made about $10,000!

-In 1849 Foster published the Foster’s Ethiopian Melodies and shortly after signed a contract with the Christy Minstrels.
-It was then that he wrote many of his most well-known pieces including “Camptown Races”, “Old Folks Home“(Swanee River) and “My Old Kentucky Home“.
+In 1849 Foster published Foster’s Ethiopian Melodies and shortly after signed a contract with the Christy Minstrels.
+It was then that he wrote many of his most well-known pieces including “Camptown Races”, “Old Folks Home“(Swanee River), and “My Old Kentucky Home“.